Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 • Combustible siding materials

-California law requires homeowners to maintain two zones of defensible space around their property:
+California law requires homeowners to maintain two zones of defensible space around their property, plus the newer Zone Zero (the first 5 feet), now formalized under the Safer from Wildfires framework:

-• Zone 1 (0–30 feet): Clear all dead vegetation, dry leaves, and combustible materials from under decks and within 5 feet of the structure
+• Zone 1 (5 to 30 feet): Remove dead vegetation, dry leaves, and combustible materials from under decks

-• Zone 2 (30–100 feet): Thin trees, remove dead brush, and create spacing between plants to slow fire spread
+• Zone 2 (30 to 100 feet): Thin trees, remove dead brush, and create spacing between plants to slow fire spread

-Participating in programs like Firewise USA can qualify you for community-level discounts with insurers like State Farm, USAA, and Chubb.
+Participating in Firewise USA communities can qualify you for additional community-level discounts with insurers like State Farm, USAA, Mercury, and Chubb.
+Residential structures in Very High Fire Hazard Severity Zones are expected to comply with Zone Zero standards under regulations still being finalized in 2026.

 Fire-Resistant Construction Materials

-• Roof: A Class A roof (asphalt fiberglass composition, concrete/clay tile, stone, or metal) is one of the most impactful upgrades you can make — embers landing on a combustible roof are a top cause of home ignition
+• Roof: A Class A roof (asphalt fiberglass composition, concrete or clay tile, stone, or metal) is one of the most impactful upgrades.
+Embers landing on a combustible roof are a top cause of home ignition

-• Vents: Install ember-resistant vents with approved wire mesh to prevent embers from entering attic or crawl spaces
+• Vents: Install ember-resistant vents with approved 1/8 or 1/16-inch noncombustible metal mesh to prevent embers from entering attic or crawl spaces

 • Walls: Use non-combustible materials for at least the bottom 6 inches of exterior walls